-An award-winning journalist for more than 35 years and author of four nonfiction books, Michele Weldon is a prolific and accomplished storyteller across many platforms and genres, with the continuous thread through her work of compelling narrative.
+An award-winning journalist for more than 35 years and author of five nonfiction books, Michele Weldon is a prolific and accomplished storyteller across many platforms and genres, with the continuous thread through her work of compelling narrative.
 As a writer, speaker, trainer, editorial consultant or instructor, she maintains a consistency of voice and a belief that true, authentic stories and accurate, masterful content in any form are her mission.

 After being named assistant professor emerita in service, she launched an initiative in 2013 to increase the visibility of new ideas about journalism from faculty and the Medill community with the launch of workshops and the innovative MedillTalks.
 An accomplished editor, from September 2013 to May 2014, she was responsible for editing or writing 81 percent of the editorials published in major media by Northwestern University faculty.
 She retired as assistant professor emerita in September 2014.

-She served as director of programming for Illinois Humanities Council from October 2014- May 2015, leading a staff to produce more than 300 programs a year across Illinois in the areas of public policy, journalism, business, the arts and access/education.
+She served as director of programming for Illinois Humanities Council from October 2014- May 2015, leading a staff to produce hundreds of programs a year across Illinois in the areas of public policy, journalism, business, the arts and access/education.

 She has written chapters in several books, including the 2011 book, This I Believe: Fatherhood: Essays from NPR (Henry Holt).
 Her December 2010 reading of the essay, “A Father Is Born From Many Strangers” at an NPR “This I Believe” event in Chicago was broadcast on NPR with an interview by Bob Edwards.
 Weldon also contributed a chapter, “The Changing Nature of News” to the Encyclopedia of 21st Century Media (Sage, 2009).
 In 1989, her essay, “Making Readers Want Novels is Writer’s Hardest Job,” was published as a chapter in Conversations with Joyce Carol Oates (University Press of Mississippi).